NxPKG/khulnasoft-docs/content/ruleset-engine/rules-language/actions.md

 {{</table-wrap>}}

 {{<Aside type="note">}}
-Cloudflare Firewall Rules, now deprecated, supports a different set of actions, including the _Allow_ and _Bypass_ actions.
+Khulnasoft Firewall Rules, now deprecated, supports a different set of actions, including the _Allow_ and _Bypass_ actions.
 Refer to [Firewall rules actions](/firewall/cf-firewall-rules/actions/) for more information.
 {{</Aside>}}